Introduction

 Korea over the next three years.

-Hamilton and Beaumont Leys, both of which have a Human Resources officer in charge of personnel administration.
+Hamilton and Beaumont Leys, both of which have a Human Resources officer in

-The Commercial Department, directed by John Gildersleeve, responsible for all commercial operations and technical services.
+The Commercial Department, directed by John Gildersleeve, responsible for

 The Distribution Department, directed by Philip Clarke, responsible for